paperless-ngx/paperless-ngx/docs/setup.rst

 `latest release <https://github.com/jonaswinkler/paperless-ng/releases>`_.
 There are multiple options available.

-*   Download the docker-compose files if you want to pull paperless from Docker Hub.
+*   Download the dockerfiles archive if you want to pull paperless from Docker Hub.

-*   Download the archive and extract it if you want to build the docker image yourself or want to install paperless without docker.
+*   Download the dist archive and extract it if you want to build the docker image yourself or want to install paperless without docker.

 .. hint::